 I was overcome with emotion by the power of the moment, and tears filled my eyes.

-HOW COMMUNITY TOURISM WORKS
+HOW COMMUNITY BASED TOURISM WORKS

 Of course it wasn’t just that powerful Elephant encounter that inexorably changed my life, and the way I chose to travel.